AirBearsOWC/AirBearsOWC.WP/README.md

 ## Installation instructions

-The instructions are actually really easy.
-They're only long because I was anal-retentive about putting things on separate lines.
+### Download this

+1. If you're not sure how to use Git, just click the green "Clone or download" button toward the top-right of this page, then click "Download ZIP"
+1. Unzip the .zip file that downloads

 ### Config

+1. Inside the folder you downloaded from Github, make a copy of `wp-config-sample.php`
-1. Copy `wp-config-sample.php` and rename it to `wp-config.php`
+1. Rename the copy to `wp-config.php`
 1. Open `wp-config.php`
-1. Replace `database_name_here` with something like `airbears_db`
-1. Replace `username_here` with `root`
-1. Replace `password_here` with `root`
+1. *See Asana to replace the database name, user, password, and host*
-1. Save the file
+1. Save `wp-config.php`

-### MAMP
+### MAMP / Turn on PHP

 1. If you're using a Mac then download [MAMP](https://www.mamp.info/en/), which runs PHP/Apache and MySQL.
-If you're not using a Mac, go buy a Mac, or ask someone who has a PC and has installed Wordpress before. :)
+If you're not using a Mac, go buy a Mac, or ask someone who has a PC and has installed Wordpress before.
 1. Install MAMP
 1. It'll probably actually install "MAMP" and "MAMP Pro".
 MAMP Pro is a demo of a paid app.
 You can ignore it.
 1. Open MAMP (not Pro)